HR pays well and there are a lot of interesting career paths you can potentially take.

 This HR manager salary average covers several specializations, as well as different seniority levels.
 Of course, more junior HR managers will be making less, and more senior HR managers can expect higher.

-The human resources manager’s salary below is highest in the USA, while the salaries in the UK and Canada are very close to one another.
+The human resources manager salary below is highest in the USA, followed by Canada then the UK.
 This is likely due to the higher population and higher demand for HR managers in the USA.

 HR Generalist Salary